franzbu/EnhancedSpaces.spoon/README.md

 `menuModifier3` by default combines `menuModifier1` and `menuModifier2`, in other words, `menuModifier3` means pressing `menuModifier1` and `menuModifier2` at the same time.

-Below you can see what effect the modifier keys have; the first menu entry, 'mSpaces', reveals its whole potential without any additional modifier keys and is therefore not in this list:
+Below you can see what effect the modifier keys have; the first menu entry, 'mSpaces', reveals its whole potential without any additional modifier keys and is therefore not listed:

 #### Menu - 'active window'
 - no modifier: toggle reference of active window on selected mSpace; if all mSpaces end up unchecked, the window is minimized